-For the last few autumns the growing crane population has begun an autumn ritual of feeding up on the wetlands at Welney.
-Numbers start to build by mid-September, reaching almost 40 in 2017.
+For the last few autumns the growing crane population has begun a ritual of feeding up on the wetlands at Welney.
+Numbers start to build by mid-September, reaching up to 40 individuals in recent years.
 This post-breeding flock is made up of pairs and their now fledged young from the summer, as well as non-breeding individuals.

-The best places to see the cranes are from the visitor centre, overlooking Lady Fen or between our main hide and Lyle hide on the reserve.
+The best places to see the cranes are from the visitor centre and hides, when you arrive we will let you know where they are on the day.
 As we start to welcome back thousands of whooper swans by mid-October, crane numbers begin to drop so this really is an autumn highlight not to miss.